 Furthermore, health physicians and professionals, hospitals, governments, and patients all benefit from high health literacy rates.
 For example, In the United States alone, low health literacy is estimated to cost the economy up to $236 billion per year.
 Those with low health literacy are more likely to develop illness and disease, and visit the Emergency Room.
 In Canada, research finds that higher health literacy rates can create over $2000 in savings for a single patient.
 It is imperative we find solutions to mitigate the problem of low health literacy.

-Recent developments in image processing along with the computing capabilities of smartphones and the cloud have enabled the extraction of an individual’s heart pulsations from pixel changes in video images of human skin surfaces. veyetals, an app in development by LocateMotion (SenSights.AI™) in collaboration with Queen’s University, Markitech, and Scale AI, uses a real-time health monitoring system to measure various biomarkers (such as heart rate and heart rate variability, oxygen saturation, respiration rate, mental stress, blood pressure, and temperature) within 90-95% accuracy levels using your smartphone’s camera. veyetals is easy to access, use, and track information on, making healthcare more accessible to at-risk populations without the need for costly medical devices.
+Recent developments in image processing along with the computing capabilities of smartphones and the cloud have enabled the extraction of an individual’s heart pulsations from pixel changes in video images of human skin surfaces. veyetals, a wellness app developed by MarkiTech (Markitech.AI ™), in collaboration with Queen’s University Computer, Vision and AI Lab, uses a real-time health monitoring system to measure various biomarkers (such as heart rate and heart rate variability, oxygen saturation, respiration rate, mental stress, blood pressure, and temperature) within 90-95% accuracy levels using your smartphone’s camera. veyetals is easy to access, use, and track information on, making healthcare more accessible to at-risk populations without the need for costly medical devices.
 It’s patient-centric, transformative healthcare solutions like this one, that are the future of telemedicine.

 veyetals tracks and logs patients’ biometrics into the app for care providers and patients alike.
 You can view patient health data in a weekly or monthly chart, allowing patients to better track and self manage their conditions.
 Our app also ensures biometrics are readily available for caregivers and physicians to use to improve patient health outcomes.